FDio/csit/docs/content/release_notes/current/vpp_performance.md

 1. TEST FRAMEWORK
     - **CSIT test environment** version is ver.
 18, see [Environment Versioning]({{< ref "../../../infrastructure/fdio_csit_testbed_versioning" >}}).
+      - We no longer support Intel-XL710 in 3n-alt.
     - **New Suite Generator** has been implemented.
 For more information see
       - [Suite Generation]({{< ref "../../overview/csit/suite_generation" >}})
       - [Job Triggering]({{< ref "../../overview/csit/job_triggering" >}})